bewakes/TuringMachine/README.md

 # TuringMachine
-Simulation of the Turing Machine in console.
-Based on the formal definition of a Turing Machine.
+Simulation of Turing Machine in console.
+Based on its formal definition.